 In teaching Trikonasana, Minyé interweaves the first two stages of Kripalu Yoga, while leaving the door open for the spontaneous third stage.
 “I may ask students to press into the outer edge of the back foot and lift the arch.
 Then I may ask them to experiment with micro-movements and discover if there’s one place they feel invited to stay and explore, or where energy moves most freely.
 And then I’ll ask them to take a few moments to notice how that feels, physically and emotionally.
 Most of all, I’ll encourage them to listen to the body.
 The more we can exchange thinking for sensing and feeling, the more we tap into the body’s intuitive wisdom.”

-The American Melting Pot
+Blend in the American Melting Pot

 On the surface, these five approaches to Trikonasana certainly differ.
 But their underlying similarities far outweigh their differences, attesting to a shared core of perennial wisdom that emerges over and over through asana practice.